You don’t want it bad enough. An essay.

 Make success easier on yourself by removing those chicken gates and change your environment.

-You Can Do 1 of 5 Things
+You Can Do One of Five Things

 Hat tip to Susan Heitler over at Psychology Today for this one.